vzahanych/view-guard-meta/edge/orchestrator/docs/REFACTORING_PLAN.md

 - Epic 1 (State Machine) should be completed before Epic 2 (Events) for proper event routing, and before Epic 12 (Device Abstraction) for device state machines
 - Epic 4 (Concurrency) should be completed early to prevent stability issues
-- Epic 3 (Security) is independent and can be done in parallel, but Section 3.5 (Audit Logging) benefits from Epic 2, Section 2.3 (Event Sourcing)
+- Epic 3 (Security) is independent and can be done in parallel, but Section 3.5 (Audit Logging) benefits from Epic 2, Section 2.3 (Event Persistence for Audit and Debugging)
 - Epic 3, Section 3.9 (Device Identity/Provisioning/Attestation) depends on Epic 12 (device abstraction) and is a prerequisite for robust multi-IoT onboarding
 - Epic 3, Section 3.10 (Secure Updates/Supply Chain/Secrets) is largely independent, but secrets management benefits from encryption + key management (Section 3.7)
 - Epic 3, Section 3.11 (Plugin Sandboxing/Least Privilege) depends on Epic 12 (plugins) and ties into Epic 4, Section 4.4 (quotas) and Epic 10, Section 10.3 (monitoring)
 - Epic 6 (Data Integrity) is independent and can be done in parallel
 - Epic 7 (Performance) depends on Epic 6 (pagination, thumbnails)
-- Epic 8 (Frame Lifecycle) depends on Epic 1 (state machine clarity), and Section 8.3 (Compliance) benefits from Epic 2, Section 2.3 (event sourcing) and Epic 3, Section 3.5 (audit logging)
+- Epic 8 (Frame Lifecycle) depends on Epic 1 (state machine clarity), and Section 8.3 (Compliance) benefits from Epic 2, Section 2.3 (event persistence for audit and debugging) and Epic 3, Section 3.5 (audit logging)
 - Epic 9, Section 9.3 (Multi-Tenancy) depends on Epic 12 (Device Abstraction)
 - Epic 10 (Testing and Observability) depends on all other epics for comprehensive coverage, but core observability can start early
-- Epic 10, Section 10.3 (Security Monitoring) and 10.4 (Forensics) depend on Epic 3, Section 3.5 (Audit Logging) and Epic 2, Section 2.3 (Event Sourcing)
+- Epic 10, Section 10.3 (Security Monitoring) and 10.4 (Forensics) depend on Epic 3, Section 3.5 (Audit Logging) and Epic 2, Section 2.3 (Event Persistence for Audit and Debugging)
 - Epic 12 (Device Abstraction) can start early but benefits from Epic 1 (state machine separation) being completed first
 - Epic 4, Section 4.4 (Resource Quotas) depends on Epic 12 (device abstraction)
 - Epic 11 (Documentation) should be updated as epics are completed